 Learn gender with mnemonics.
 If you have studied a language with grammatical gender, you know how much of a pain it can be trying to remember whether chairs are supposed to be masculine, feminine or neuter.
 Some of the friendlier languages may give you clues – perhaps masculine nouns usually end in ‘o’ – but those clues aren’t always trustworthy.
 Our method uses a simple trick to make abstract information like grammatical gender stick: mnemonic imagery.
 You assign vivid verbs to each gender (i.e., perhaps all ‘masculine’ nouns explode, all ‘feminine’ nouns melt, and all ‘neuter’ nouns shatter into a million pieces.)
 You’ll find that mnemonic imagery like this makes gender extremely easy to memorize, right from the start, and our system allows you to easily connect imagery to every new word.

-Practice your speech to fluency with native tutors.
+Practice your speech to fluency with native tutors (not yet in app).

-NOTE: As we build our network of native tutors we recommend you read this blog post on our suggested solution until this feature is launched.
+NOTE: Tutor costs are not included in the app price.
+As we build our network of native tutors we recommend you read this blog post on our suggested solution until this feature is launched.

 Create your own sentences with the guidance of native tutors about topics you want to learn.
 Immersion is a wonderful way to learn a language from the basics through spoken fluency, but if you have steady work, a dog, a family, or a bank account in need of refilling, you can’t readily drop everything and devote that much of your life to learning a language, much less spend significant time in the country of your target language (unless you’ve moved there as part of a lifestyle change).
 In order to learn a language to conversational fluency while living your day-to-day life, you need a more practical way to get a new language into your head, make it flow smoothly out of your mouth, and prevent it from leaking out of your ears.
 The best way to do this is by regularly spending time with native tutors, to help polish your newly acquired words and sentences into comfortable, fluent speech.
 But that doesn’t mean you need to spend countless hours speaking with tutors; our method maximizes the efficiency of your tutoring sessions, so that you don’t spend an extra minute re-hashing something that you already discussed in a previous hour with your tutor.